obadajasm/obadajasm/README.md

 ### Hi there 👋

-- Mobile Application Developer who works with dart and flutter and in love with js
+- Frontend Developer who works with dart and flutter and in love with js
 - more?
  <a href="https://obadajasem.github.io" target="_blank" >Portfolio</a>